Lions are considered the ‘King of Beasts’. These regal creatures live in prides and are capable of hunting and bringing down large prey.

 They are placed in petting zoos, they are unknowingly ‘tamed’ by volunteers who help to raise them, and by tourists.
 Once they are too large to be easily handled the animals are released into caged compounds where they are often drugged and shot at close range – a practice known as canned hunting.

-Fewer than 20,000 lions survive in Africa today.
+As few as 20,000 lions survive in Africa today.

 Image Credit: Manoj Dholakia